 Figure 6.5.3.1-1: Message flow for A-IoT Inventory in Topology 2 - RRC-based solution

+0. The XX interface is established between the AIoT RAN node and A-IoT CN.

+Editor’s Note: The signaling details are FFS.

 1a.
 The A-IoT CN sends an Inventory request message to the A-IoT enabled gNB

 1b.
 The A-IoT enabled gNB allocates and coordinates usage of A-IoT radio resources.